theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/Power-BI-Connector-(beta).md

 old_url:
 ---

 In this section we describe our custom connector for Power BI.
-This connector will add an Xtract Universal data source to Power BIs list of data connectors.
-SAP extractions will be triggered from Power BI and extracted data will be directly loaded into Power BI.<br>
+This connector will add an Xtract Universal data source to Power BI's list of data connectors.
+Xtract Universal extractions will be triggered from Power BI and extracted data will be directly loaded into Power BI for further processing.<br>

 **This functionality is still beta**.
-Please contact us at info@theobald-software.com if you would like try out the beta version of this connector.
+Please contact us at *support@theobald-software.com* if you would like try out the beta version of this connector.

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}